-Learning about religion Includes enauiry into and investigation of the nature of religion, its key beliefs and teachings, practices, their impact on the lives of believers and communities, and the varying ways in which these expressed.
+Learning about religion

+Includes enquiry into and investigation of the nature of religion, its key beliefs and teachings, practices, their impact on the lives of believers and communities, and the varying ways in which these are expressed.
 It also includes the skills of Interpretation, analysis and explanation.
-Pupils learn to communicate their knowledge understanding usina and specialist vocabulary.
-It also identifying includes and developing an understanding of ultimate questions and ethical issues.
+Pupils learn to communicate their knowledge and understanding using specialist vocabulary.
+It also includes identifying and developing an understanding of ultimate questions and ethical issues.

-Learning from religion concerned with developing pupils' reflection on and response to their own experiences and their about religion. learning develops pupils' skills of application, interpretation and evaluation of what they learn about religion, particularly to of questions identity belonging, meaning, purpose and truth and values and commitments and communicating their responses.
+Learning from religion is concerned with developing pupils' reflection on and response to their own experiences and their learning about religion.
+It develops pupils' skills of application, interpretation and evaluation of what they team about religion, particularly to questions of identity and belonging, meaning, purpose and truth and values and commitments, and communicating their responses.